Does Antivirus Slow Down Your Computer?

 Tips to speed up your device

-• Run a full scan (you may have malware that’s slowing down your computer).
+• Run a full scan — you may have malware causing the slowdown, independent of your antivirus.

-• Schedule full scans to run only while you’re sleeping (you’ll need to leave your computer on for this to work).
+• Schedule full scans to run while you're sleeping (you'll need to leave your computer on).

-• Update your software to the latest version.
+• Update your antivirus to the latest version.

 Windows key + X > Task Manager > Startup tab > right-click the programs you want to remove > select Disable.